Trainee Program

 Dancers interested in auditioning for Ballet Idaho’s Trainee Program should be between 18-21 years of age.

-Applicants interested in auditioning for the 23.24 cohort should send their resume and video reel to the interim Trainee Program Director, Stephanie Orza at: [email protected].
+Applicants interested in auditioning for the 23.24 cohort should send their resume and video reel to Trainee Program Director, Stephanie Orza at: sorza@balletidaho.org.
+Deadline for submission is March 1, 2024.
+Additionally, there will be an in-person audition opportunity at Ballet Idaho on February 17, 2024 and March 24, 2024.
+These auditions are by invitation only.
 Ballet Idaho’s Trainee Program auditions dancers only by invitation after viewing video reels.

 Female-identifying dancers’ reels should include one classical variation or repertory selection, one contemporary variation or repertory selection, 5 minutes of classwork on pointe, and partnering work if available.